 Running During The First Trimester

-Here are the top 3 topics that come up when working with first trimester runners:
+Here are the top three topics that come up when working with running during the first trimester of pregnancy:

-You may hear concerns about an increased core body temperature causing neural tube defects in the baby.
+You may hear concerns about an increased core body temperature causing pregnancy complications such as neural tube defects in the baby.

-However, it is smart to avoid running in the heat of the day, wear loose-fitting clothing, be sure to stay well hydrated, and stop or slow down if you begin feeling overheated, short of breath, or lightheaded.
+You should wear loose-fitting clothing, stay well hydrated, and stop or slow down if you begin feeling overheated, short of breath, or lightheaded.

 Note: Using a sauna or a hot tub should absolutely be avoided during pregnancy.

-For many pregnant folks, the first trimester is a time of nausea, vomiting, and extreme fatigue.
+For many pregnant women, the first trimester is a time of nausea, vomiting, and extreme fatigue.

 While exercise can help with some of these symptoms, it is important to respect your body’s needs during this time.